 - Joined Amicus Brief

-Addresses whether tax credits mandated under the ACA apply in states that did not establish an ACA health insurance marketplace—an "American Health Benefit Exchange."
+Addresses whether tax credits mandated under the Affordable Care Act (ACA) apply in states that did not establish an ACA health insurance marketplace.

 1. King v.
 Burwell, Majority Opinion